gigamaster/ui-theme-doc/_theme_collection_5/index.md

 ---
 layout: default
 title: Theme Components
-has_children: false
+has_children: true
 ---

-# No Search or Navigation Theme
+# Theme Components

 This is the only top-level page in Theme Collection 5.